paalskjetne/user-docs/docs/source/apps/mp-api.md

 To declare which capabilities are supported by your application, a REST-API that complies with the MarketPlace specification must be set for your application.
 The API should be expressed using the [OpenAPI specification](https://www.openapis.org/) standard and be sent to the MarketPlace platform upon [registration](registration.md).

+You can browse the official specification with redoc <a href="api.html" target="_blank">here</a>.
+The complete specification is hosted publicly on [GitHub](https://github.com/materials-marketplace/standard-app-api).

 ## OpenAPI specification

-In this section we will explain some of the most relevant parts of the specification and provide examples for easier development.
+In this section we explain some of the non-trivial parts of the specification.

 ### Info